Find Domestic Abuse Therapy

 Remote only

 Annie Seier is a Licensed Clinical Social Worker (LCSW) in undefined, undefined and has been in practice for 20 years.
-They treat Domestic Abuse, Binge-Eating Disorder, Perfectionism.
+They treat Domestic Abuse, Women's Issues, Childhood Abuse.

 I welcome and affirm clients of all identities and backgrounds in my practice.